estellad/Excel_Learning_Notes/README.md

 A markdown file dedicated to everything about Excel :sleepy:  on Windows.
+Life as a consultant, you know ~

 ## Basics
 ### General